 In addition to recommending the best giving opportunities, GiveWell provides the evidence and reasoning behind their recommendations.

-They evaluate charities based on seven criteria: programs, room for more funding, cost effectiveness, track record, leadership and culture, strategy, and adaptability.
+They evaluate charities based on four criteria: programs, room for more funding, cost-effectiveness, and the leadership and culture of the charity.

 ACE focuses on areas of animal advocacy that are particularly large-in-scale, tractable, and in need.
 This includes farmed animal advocacy, wild animal advocacy, and more.